What’s not to love about Italy? The food, the wine, the history—it’s no wonder people can’t get enough of la bella Italia.

 Experience the definition of la dolce vita when you arrive in the small port of Santa Margherita.
 Located in the middle of the Italian Riviera, this seaside town is all about leisurely coastal pleasures, such as strolling along the cafes and shops that line the harbor, enjoying a swim in the cool waters of the Golfo di Tigullio, and sampling fresh seafood and wine in a seaside restaurant.

-Those who want to see more of the Italian Riviera can sign up for a shore excursion that’ll take you around the three pearls of the Paradise Coast: the tranquil Santa Margherita, charming Rapallo, and the ritzier Portofino.
+See more of the Italian Riviera on an Italy shore excursion that’ll take you around the three pearls of the Paradise Coast: the tranquil Santa Margherita, charming Rapallo, and the ritzier Portofino.

 10: Messina, Sicily